tinyg210/localstack-tc-init-hooks/README.md

               "/docker-entrypoint-initaws.d/init.sh");
 ```

-Now `/docker-entrypoint-initaws.d` has been deprecated with the release of v2.
-However, if for example the user is still
+Now `/docker-entrypoint-initaws.d` has been **deprecated** with the release of v2.
+However, if, for example, the user is still
-relying on v 1.4.0 this would work, although I noticed that with Testcontainers the tests can become inconsistent
+relying on v 1.4.0, this would work, although I noticed that with Testcontainers, the tests can become inconsistent
 with this approach as sometimes the resources are not ready in time for the client call.
-Adding a 0.5 second delay can help
+Adding a 0.5-second delay can help
 the tests stay green with consecutive runs.
 A more elegant way of doing that is waiting for the resource to become available.
 In this case, an `awslocal` command executed in the container looks like this: